made-by-simon/made-by-simon/README.md

 ## Current Projects

-- AI Team Lead for Alberta Bionix's prosthetic leg project.
+- Robotics and AI Lead for Alberta Bionix's prosthetic leg project.
 - Reinforcement learning and computer vision pipeline development for adaptive prosthetic control at BLINC Lab.
 - Pumping team member for the Alberta Heart artificial heart project.
 - Various other projects in robotics and biomedical engineering.